 Question: "Who are the various Herods mentioned in the Bible?"

 Answer: There are several men in the New Testament referred to as “Herod.”
-These men were part of a dynasty, a partly hereditary, partly appointed line of Jewish rulers over Judea during the days of the Roman Empire.
-Unlike other previous kings of Israel, the Herods were appointed by the Roman Emperors and Senate.
+These men were part of a dynasty, a partly hereditary, partly appointed line of Idumean rulers over Israel during the days of the Roman Empire.
+Unlike other previous kings of Israel, the Herods were appointed by the Roman emperors and the senate.

 The first Herod is often known as “Herod the Great” and is the one who sought to kill Jesus in Matthew 2 by slaughtering all the infant boys.
 This Herod also tried to enlist the wise men to reveal the whereabouts of the baby Jesus.
-According to Jewish historians, this first Herod, also called Herod the Ascalonite, was the son of Antipater, a friend of king Hyrcanus and his deputy.
+According to Jewish historians, this first Herod, also called Herod the Ascalonite, was the son of Antipater, a friend and deputy of King Hyrcanus.
 He was made king in the room of Hyrcanus his master by the senate of Rome.

 The son of Herod the Great was Herod Antipas (or Antipater), who was referred to as Herod the tetrarch (Matthew 14:1; Luke 3:1).
-The word “tetrarch” signifies that one governs a fourth part of a kingdom.
-His father Herod the Great divided his large kingdom into four parts, and bequeathed them to his sons, which was confirmed by the Roman senate.
+The word tetrarch signifies that one who governs a fourth part of a kingdom.
+His father Herod the Great divided his large kingdom into four parts and bequeathed them to his sons, an action confirmed by the Roman senate.
 This Herod Antipas was tetrarch of Galilee, the part of the kingdom assigned to him.
 He is the one Jesus was sent to during His trials and eventual crucifixion (Luke 23).
 This same Herod Antipas was the Herod who had John the Baptist murdered (Matthew 14).

 © Copyright 2002-2014 Got Questions Ministries.